PHYS3888/Tutorial_DynamicalSystems/README.md

 Since `|lambda_2| > |lambda_1|`, we expect movement to be faster along the `v_2` direction, and then slower along the `v_1` direction toward the origin.
 Play with some different initial conditions and verify that the system displays this behavior.

-Look at both the Time Portrait and the Phase Portrait (and don't forget to use the 'Calibrate Axis' option if you can't see the grey circle representing the final state of the system).
+Look at both the Time Portrait and the Phase Portrait (and don't forget to use the 'Calibrate' option if you can't see the grey circle representing the final state of the system).

 What do you expect to happen as you increase `|a|` (make `a` more negative)?
 Can you verify this behavior?

 :question::question::question:
 Starting at `(H,C) = (-0.5,1)`, and setting `b = 1`, inspect the Time Portrait to determine the highest value of `a` (i.e., minimal `|a|`) for which love dies (`H < 0.1` and `C < 0.1`) within just three days?
-_Hint:_ you may wish to use the "Time Domain" slider (and the "Data Cursor").
+_Hint:_ you may wish to use the 'Time Domain' slider (and the 'Data Cursor').
 Give your answer to one decimal place.

 #### Daring and responsive: `|a| < |b|`